How Much Should You Spend on Google Ads?

 - Recommended ad spend for enterprise-level businesses: $20,000 to $50,000/per month

 Sometimes even small businesses spend $10,000 per/month if they work well (and if they need to scale).
-Enterprise-level organisations may end up spending up to $80,000 on Google Ads.
+Enterprise-level organizations may end up spending up to $80,000/month on Google Ads.

 What Determines Your Google Ad Budget?